LuigiBrosNin/UNI/Master first year/Digital Forensics.md

 ## Understanding case information and legal issues
 As a government and corporate digital forensic investigator, *i have had limits* on what i can search for or view on digital devices many times

+There will be times when you have been presented the digital evidence *after someone else collected it* You must ask questions and the source of your answers may only come from <u>investigative reports</u>

+**Temporal mark** -> guarantees *when* the document was signed

+==Understanding data acquisition==
+multiple scenarios when someone calls you to acquire data
+- potential evidence in <u>volatile memory</u>
+-

 ##